Culture of Egypt: Sport

 Football is the most popular sport in Egypt.
-Egyptian football clubs, especially Al Ahly, with 118 trophies in total and Zamalek are known throughout Africa.
+Egyptian football clubs, especially Zamalek and Al Ahly are known throughout Africa.
 The Egyptian national football team won the African Cup of Nations a record 7 times (in 1957, 1959, 1986, 1998, 2006 (on home soil), 2008 and 2010).
 Egypt was the first African country to join FIFA, but it has only made it to the FIFA World Cup three times, in 1934, 1990 and 2018.
 Egypt also won the World Military Cup five times and finished as runners-up twice.

 Other popular sports in Egypt are basketball, handball, squash, and tennis.

 The Egyptian national basketball team holds the record for best performance at the Basketball World Cup and at the Summer Olympics in Middle East and Africa.
 Egypt hosted the 2017 FIBA Under-19 Basketball World Cup and is the only African country to host an official basketball world cup at junior or senior level.
 Further, the country hosted the official African Basketball Championship on six occasions.
 Egypt also hosted multiple continental youth championships including the 2020 FIBA Africa Under-18 Championship and the 2020 FIBA Africa Under-18 Championship for Women.
 The Pharaohs, as they are commonly known, won 16 medals at the African Championship.

 Since the early 1990s, the Egyptian national handball team has won regional and continental tournaments as well as reaching fourth place internationally in 2001.
 The Junior national handball team won the world title in 1993 and it hosted the tournament in 2010.

-In the 1930s and 1940s, Egypt was a powerhouse in weightlifting, boxing, and wrestling with several Olympic and world championship medals.

-Roller hockey is also a popular sport in Egypt.
-The Egyptian national roller hockey team has taken part in many world competitions, but didn't win any as of now.

 Local sports clubs receive financial support from the local governments, and many sporting clubs are financially and administratively supported by the government.

 Media

 Cinema

-Egyptian cinema has flourished since the 1930s.
+In 1940, Egyptian cinema has flourished since the 1930s.
 As a result, the Egyptian capital has been dubbed the "Hollywood of the Middle East", where the world-renowned Cairo International Film Festival is held every year.
 The festival has been rated by the International Federation of Film Producers Associations as being among the 11 top-class film festivals worldwide.

 The Egyptian film industry is the largest & most developed within Arabic-speaking cinema.